nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `deletePatient 2` command to delete the patient at index 2 in the list.
 The `delete` command calls `Model#deletePatient` to delete the patient from the list of patients.

-The delete feature is now seperated for the patients, appointments and bills sections.
+The delete feature is now separated for the patients, appointments and bills sections.
 Deleting a patient also deletes related appointments.